Flooding complicates clean-up at Japanese nuclear plant

 Work to treat and store the contaminated water is behind schedule, partly because of the groundwater flooding in.
 On Thursday, the company announced another delay in an operation to remove most radioactive material from the water.

-Tepco also needs to plug leaks in the reactors made by firms which included General Electric Co, Hitachi Ltd and Toshiba Corp so they can filled with water to reduce radiation exposure and prepare for the removal of fuel.
+Tepco also needs to plug leaks in the reactors made by firms which included General Electric Co (GE.N), Hitachi Ltd (6501.T) and Toshiba Corp (6502.T) so they can filled with water to reduce radiation exposure and prepare for the removal of fuel.

 "We are developing remote technologies to do that, but in case there are too many holes and it is difficult to repair all of them, we have to take a different approach," Suzuki said.